Cruz Azul: 2008–2013: Series of runner-ups and last-minute losses

 Cruz Azul against Herediano in the 2009–10 CONCACAF Champions League.

 In the 2009–10 CONCACAF Champions League, Cruz Azul finished first in Group C and advanced to the knockout stage.
 The team defeated Árabe Unido 4–0 on aggregate in the quarter-finals and overcame Pumas UNAM in the semi-finals, losing the first-leg 1–0 but winning the return leg 5–1 at Estadio Azul.
 In the final against Pachuca, Cruz Azul won the first-leg 2–1 at home but lost the second-leg 1–0, conceding a goal in stoppage time.
 With the aggregate tied 2–2, Pachuca was awarded the championship based on the away goals rule, denying Cruz Azul a place in the 2010 FIFA Club World Cup.

-In April 2012, the club officially changed its name from Club Deportivo, Social y Cultural Cruz Azul, A.C. to Cruz Azul Fútbol Club, A.C..
+In April 2012, the club officially changed their name to Cruz Azul Fútbol Club, A.C.
 During the Clausura 2013, Cruz Azul initially struggled in league play but gained momentum after defeating América in the Copa MX semi-finals and later winning the tournament by defeating Atlante in the final.
-Following their cup victory, the club's league form improved, and they qualified for the playoffs as one of the title contenders.
-In the final of the Clausura 2013 tournament, Cruz Azul again faced América in a notable edition of the Clásico Joven.
+Following their cup victory, the club's league form improved, and they qualified for the playoffs.
+In the final of the Clausura 2013 tournament, Cruz Azul faced América.
 After winning the first-leg and leading 2–0 on aggregate late into the second-leg, América equalized with goals in the 89th minute by Aquivaldo Mosquera and in the 93rd minute by goalkeeper Moisés Muñoz.
 América went on to win the championship 4–2 in a penalty shootout.